cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 But wait, what's going on here?
 Why did our number in the second column not change?
 Why is our budget not decreased by `10`?
 Even more strangely, why did the first reference number change to `50`?

-The answer to all of these questions is that we have just encountered our first unrecoverable error that manifests itself in wrong values in our memory through the "virtues" of Undefined Behavior.
+The answer to all of these questions is that we have just encountered an unrecoverable error that manifests itself in wrong values in our memory through the "virtues" of Undefined Behavior.
 But what gives?

-Well, there is a chain of events that caused our values to be changed in ways that we don't expect and we'll be digging through all of these in the remainder of today's lecture.
+Well, there is a chain of events that caused our values to be changed in ways that we don't expect and we'll be digging through all of these and more in the remainder of today's lecture.

 But the most immediate cause is that the user has mistakenly provided the number they wanted to change, `40`, rather than an index of that number, `1`.
-We then did not check that provided "index" and wrote the provided new value directly into it.
-If we rerun our game again and provide `1` as the first input, we win, just as we expect!
+We then did not check that the provided "index" is within the bounds of our number array and wrote the provided new value directly into the number array under this wrong index.

+If we correct our mistake, rerun our game again and provide `1` as the first input, we win, just as we expect!

 ```output
 λ › ./comparison_game